briandowns/GoPasswordUtilities/README.md

 godoc -http=:6060
 ```

+## Features

+- Generate a Password
+- Run a Complexity Check
+- Hash a Password
+- Salt a Password

 ## Warning

 This library is in alpha and will be subject to change.
 Use with caution.
 There's also a damn good chance it